 During the past 12 years of offering CFD engineering services I had the chance to look into several different types of furnaces.
 But the most impressive and most terrifying certainly was the sight of a glass melting furnace.
-This furnace was examined to determine factors that influence erosion of the refractory in contact with molten glass.
+We carried out this furnace wall erosion CFD analysis to determine factors that influence degradation of the refractory in contact with molten glass.
 Looking into the furnace while 10m long flames were roaring above the pool of molten glass I thought hell could look just like that.

 I do not know what kind of refractory materials are used in hell.
 Not sure how durable these are either but here furnace wall materials wear and tear during the years of use.
 From time to time, depending on the type of furnace these have to be replaced.